1adityakadam/1adityakadam/README.md

 </h2>

-<i>A passionate student pursuing MS in Data Science.
+A passionate student pursuing MS in Data Science.
 A Beginner in Data Science Field! <br>
-I love diving into the world of data and uncovering insights through analysis and visualization.<br></i> I am eager to collaborate on projects related to:
+I love diving into the world of data and uncovering insights through analysis and visualization.<br><br>
+I am eager to collaborate on projects related to:

 - Data Analysis and Visualization 🔍📊